rolemadelen/minimalist-blog/src/blog/ab.md

 ---
-title: 'What is a Queue?'
+title: '[TypeScript] What is a Queue?'
-posttitle: 'What is a Queue? (with TypeScript)'
+posttitle: 'What is a Queue?'
 date: '2023-03-15 15:00:00'
 uid: 'ab'
 ---